morewings/storybook-addon-theme-provider/README.md

         ///...
     ],
     globals: {
-        // Initial selected theme name
+        // Set initially selected theme name
         selectedTheme: 'foo',
-        // List of available themes
+        // Provide a list of available themes
         themes: [
             {
-                // Provide name for the theme.
+                // Provide a name for the theme.
                 name: 'foo',
                 // Set a color to display after theme name
                 color: 'red',